Electric-Coin-Company/kotlin-bip39/docs/PUBLISHING.md

 We aim for the main branch of the repository to always be in a releasable state.

 Two types of artifacts can be published:
-1. Snapshot — An unstable release of the SDK for testing
+1. Snapshot — An unstable release of the library for testing
-1. Release — A stable release of the SDK
+1. Release — A stable release of the library

 Control of these modes of release is managed with a Gradle property `IS_SNAPSHOT`.